cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/06_identity_integration.md

         - Microsoft Graph: GroupMember.Read.All

 ### Azure AD Group
-Next, you must create a group within Azure AD containing users with admin rights in Shieldoo Secure Network (Shieldoo admins).
+Next, create a group within Azure AD containing users with admin rights in Shieldoo Secure Network (Shieldoo admins).
 These admins can manage Shieldoo Secure Network settings and configurations.
 Centralizing the management admin in one Azure AD group allows you to easily add or remove users as needed, streamlining your security administration process.

 __Configuration Azure AD Group__
 1. Log in to the <a href="https://portal.azure.com/" target="blank">__Azure portal__<a/>.